Patrol torpedo boat PT-109: PT-109 in popular culture

 President Kennedy presented PT-109 tie clasps to key supporters in his 1960 campaign, as well as to close friends and staff members.
 Replicas of the tie clasps are still sold to the public by the John F. Kennedy Presidential Library and Museum in Boston, Massachusetts.
 An original flag from PT-109 is now kept in the John F. Kennedy Library and Museum.
 The story of PT-109's sinking was featured in several books and a 1963 movie, PT 109, starring Cliff Robertson.
 Kennedy's father, Joe Kennedy Sr., had a role in the production, financing, casting, and writing.
 As there were only a few 80-foot Elco PT-103-class hulls in existence by that time (none in operable condition or resembling their World War II appearance), United States Air Force crash rescue boats were modified to resemble PT-109 and other Elco PTs in the movie.
 Instead of the dark green paint used by PT boats in the Western Pacific theater during World War II, the film versions were painted the same gray color as contemporary U.S. naval vessels of the 1960s.

 A song titled "PT-109" by Jimmy Dean reached No. 8 on the pop music, and No. 3 on the country music charts in 1962, making it one of Dean's most successful recordings.

 Eroni Kumana named his son "John F. Kennedy".
 Plum Pudding Island was later renamed Kennedy Island.
 A controversy arose when the government sold the land to a private investor who charged admission to tourists.
 PT-109 was also the subject of toy, plastic, and radio control model ships in the 1960s, familiar to boys who grew up as baby boomers.
 It was still a popular 1/72 scale Revell PT-109 (model) kit in the 21st century.
-Hasbro also released a PT-109 edition John F. Kennedy G.I.
+Hasbro also released a PT-109 edition of John F. Kennedy G.I.
 Joe action figure, dressed in Navy khakis with a miniature version of the famous coconut shell.

-Two episodes of the World War II–themed television series McHale's Navy, which began airing during the Kennedy presidency, mention the PT-109 and its unnamed captain from Massachusetts (whose speech and accent Ensign Parker imitate in one episode).
+Two episodes of the World War II–themed television series McHale's Navy, which began airing during the Kennedy presidency, mention the PT-109 and its unnamed captain from Massachusetts (whose speech and accent Ensign Parker imitates in one episode).
 In one episode, the boat's captain is the ultimate choice to be the face of a congresswoman's bond selling tour, and in the other, Captain Binghamton lists the PT-109's captain as someone who has recently been promoted and of whom he is envious.

+A video game marketing itself as a torpedo boat simulation was released by Spectrum Holobyte in 1987 with the title PT-109.